Meditation in the Classroom

 Next, students studied craft techniques by reading and analyzing published works to see how a writer achieved a desired effect.
 For each craft technique, I devoted time for students to reflect in-class upon ways they might use the technique in their work and make those revisions.
 In this way, the course guided students through the revision process.

 Their time in my classroom was just sixteen weeks.
-I couldn't possibly teach them everything they would need for the years that followed, so I wanted my students to leave my classroom with the ability to be their own teachers and to continue learning without formal instruction.
+I couldn't possibly teach them everything they would need for the years that followed, so I wanted my students to leave my classroom with the ability to be their own teachers and continue learning without formal instruction.
+To this end I used a contract grading system and open-ended assignments.

-After many weeks of revision based upon lessons of craft, students submitted their short story to the workshop for peer evaluation.
-Rather than my primary pedagogical tool, I used the workshop to test whether students had learned craft lessons and could appropriately apply those techniques in their own writing.
+Rather than my primary pedagogical tool, I used the workshop only at the end of the semester to test whether students had learned craft lessons and could appropriately apply those techniques in their own writing.
 In this way the workshop reinforced the craft lessons and revealed which techniques students had mastered and which required further practice.